Lurie Center for Autism

 Omega-3 fatty acids are sometimes discussed as a Complementary and Alternative Medicine (CAM) for individuals with autism spectrum disorders (ASD).
 Lurie Center clinicians summarize current research on magnesium.

 Omega-3 fatty acids are building blocks of fats and are commonly found in the oils of fish and certain plants such as flaxseed and hemp.
 They are “polyunsaturated” fatty acids − they have many double bonds between carbon atoms (C=C) in the carbon chain making up the molecule.
-Omega-3 fatty acids are often lacking in the American diet, but are needed to form “long chain” omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-These omega-3’s are important for cell membrane structure and function and regulation of cell signaling.
-DHA is especially important to the developing brain1.
+Omega-3 fatty acids are often lacking in the American diet but are needed to form “long chain” omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These omegas 3’s are important for cell membrane structure and function and regulation of cell signaling.
+DHA is especially important to the developing brain(1).

 Association of omega-3 fatty acids in ASD

-Fish-derived omega-3 fatty acids were first studied in bipolar disorder [link] by Andrew Stoll, MD, at McLean Hospital3.
+Fish-derived omega-3 fatty acids were first studied in bipolar disorder by Andrew Stoll, MD, at McLean Hospital(3).
 Dr. Stoll found that patients who took concentrated capsules of omega-3 fatty acids had longer remissions between episodes of mood dysregulation.
-A recent review has shown omega-3 fatty acids to be useful as add-on therapy in bipolar depression, but not mania4.
-Since there is an increased prevalence of bipolar disorder in the extended families of some patients with (ASD)5, fish oil has been proposed as a treatment for mood stabilization in patients with autism spectrum disorder (ASD).
+A recent review has shown omega-3 fatty acids to be useful as add-on therapy in bipolar depression, but not mania(4).
+Since there is an increased prevalence of bipolar disorder in the extended families of some patients with (ASD)(5), fish oil has been proposed as a treatment for mood stabilization in patients with autism spectrum disorder (ASD).

 Studies of omega-3 fatty acids in ASD

-There have been small studies of omega-3 fatty acid supplements in children with ASD11,12 that found tendencies toward decreases in hyperactivity, but the outcomes were not significant and behaviors were either judged by parent survey or the study showed a large placebo effect [link].
-A recent review13 found that there is not enough scientific evidence to support the effectiveness of omega-3 fatty acids in treating behaviors or core symptoms in ASD.
+There have been small studies of omega-3 fatty acid supplements in children with ASD(11,12) that found tendencies toward decreases in hyperactivity, but the outcomes were not significant, and behaviors were either judged by parent survey or the study showed a large placebo effect.
+A recent review(13) found that there is not enough scientific evidence to support the effectiveness of omega-3 fatty acids in treating behaviors or core symptoms in ASD.
+Another review found supplementation did improve hyperactivity (14)

 There appears to be no harm in giving omega-3 fatty acids, and larger randomized controlled trials should be done for a definitive answer.
 Parents may want to consider that instead of using a supplement, omega-3 fatty acids should be derived from the diet (which is more convenient and requires no pills).